groberti/INSPIRE-NZ-Susceptibility/README.md

 This schema extension can be used with ETL tools to align hazard susceptibily maps and databases.
 The XSD schema has been tested with [Hale Studio](https://www.wetransform.to/products/halestudio/).
 When importing this as a target schema in hale studio it is recommended to edit mappable types such that the Natural Risk Zone core schema is also available.

 ## Acknowledgments
-This schema extension has been developed by [Minerva Intelligence Inc.] (https://www.minervaintelligence.com/) as a part of the INSPIRE Helsinki 2019 Data Challenge. git
+This schema extension has been developed by [Minerva Intelligence Inc] (https://www.minervaintelligence.com/) as a part of the INSPIRE Helsinki 2019 Data Challenge. git